codefresh-io/docs.codefresh.io/_docs/promotions/entities/promotion-flow.md

 ### Applications in environments

 ##### Applications in Trigger Environment
 It is recommended to have a single application for a product in the Trigger Environment.
-If the product has multiple applications with changes, changes are promoted only for a single application. <!--- NIMA: which app is selected? the one with the most recent change?
+If the product has multiple applications with changes, changes are promoted only for a single application. <!--- NIMA: which app is selected? the one with the most recent change? -->

 ##### Applications per defined environment
-The product must include an application in each environment defined in the Promotion Flow.
-Otherwise the promotion will fail.
+For a successful promotion, the product must include an application in each environment defined in the Promotion Flow.

 ##### Multiple applications in a target environment
 If a target environment, such as staging or production, contains multiple applications for the same product, segmented for example by region, tenant, or other criteria, each application in that environment is updated with changes from the source environment.